Ease your Pet's Back-to-School Blues

 - Crate train.
 Some dogs do better when they are confined to a smaller place.
 It just depends on their personality.
 Start introducing or reintroducing your dog to the crate as part of practicing the new routine; that way your dog isn't overwhelmed when you put him or her in the crate as you and your kids leave for school that first day.

 - Exercise.
 Exercising your dog before leaving him or her alone all day can help reduce their boredom by tiring them out.
-While you and your kids are away, your dog will most likely be recovering from the exercise and too busy trying to sleep to make a mess of the house.
+While you and your kids are away, your dog most likely will be recovering from the exercise and too busy trying to sleep to make a mess of the house.

 - Provide mental stimulation (for dogs and cats).
-Leave toys for your pet to play with while your away, especially puzzle toys that they need to solve to receive a treat.
+Leave toys for your pet to play with while you're away, especially puzzle toys that they need to solve to receive a treat.
 By offering other forms of entertainment, your pet should avoid messing with your furniture and other non-pet-toy items in your house.

 - Find a doggie day care or dog walker.
 Some days are just going to be long days for you and your kids, but that also means for your dog too.
 Find a doggie day care or dog walker that you can rely on when you know you'll have a long day; that way your dog is able to potty properly and get some extra attention when you're not around.